 Coronavirus Business Interruption Loan Scheme and Coronavirus Larger Business Interruption Loan Scheme

-The government has announced the introduction of a temporary Coronavirus Business Interruption Loan Scheme (CBILS) to support small and medium-sized businesses and also, responding to initial concerns that a large selection of UK firms (those businesses with turnover of more than £45m but which, for a variety of reasons, are not investment grade) were without support, through the more recently announced Coronavirus Large Business Interruption Loan Scheme (CLBILS).
+The government has announced the introduction of a temporary Coronavirus Business Interruption Loan Scheme (CBILS) to support small and medium-sized businesses and also, responding to initial concerns that a large selection of UK firms (those businesses with turnover of more than £45m but which, for a variety of reasons, are not investment grade) were without support, through the subsequently announced Coronavirus Large Business Interruption Loan Scheme (CLBILS).

 The CBILS will temporarily replace the Enterprise Finance Guarantee for SME overdrafts.